gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 Ok this suggests that the problem is with `topkg` itself and not with my
 environment.
-I tried installing llama's dependencies with Opam on Linux and
+I tried installing `llama`'s dependencies with Opam on Linux and
 `topkg` built fine, suggesting that the problem is specific to Windows.
 A likely
 hypothesis is that it's related to differences with how file paths work between
 the Unix world and Windows, since this is a common point of pain for running
 OCaml programs on Windows in my experience.
+The main two differences that tend
+to cause problems are that the path separator is `\` on Windows and `/` on Unix,
+and that Windows paths begin with `C:` while `:` is conventionally used to
+delimit multiple paths when they appear in strings on Unix systems (Windows
+tends to use `;` for this instead to avoid confusion around the colon in `C:`).

 Next step was to instrument `topkg` with debug printouts to better understand
 where the error was happening, but pretty quickly I realized that the problem
 was happening before any code in `topkg` could run.

-Here's a simplified version of `pkg/pkg.ml` that still exhibits the problem:
+Here's a simplified version of `pkg/pkg.ml` from the `topkg` package that still exhibits the problem:
 ```ocaml
 #!/usr/bin/env ocaml
 #use "topfind"